GModModGod/Menu-Mods/lua_reference/menumods.md

 - any identifier: Used as a unique name for the element (like gamemode hooks).
 - table data: The data table for the element.
 - function callback: The Lua function to be executed when the option is clicked.
 It has no arguments.

+### menumods.ExecuteElementCallback(identifier)

+A function that is used internally to execute the callbacks of custom HTML elements when they are clicked.

+Arguments:

+- any identifier: The identifier of the HTML element.

+### menumods.RemoveElementFromPage(identifier)

+Removes the custom HTML element with the specified identifier from the menu by disabling it.

+Arguments:

+- any identifier: The identifier of the HTML element.